The Linera banner

 2. The bytecode is published to the network on a microchain, and assigned an identifier.

-3. A user can create a new application instance, by providing the bytecode identifier and initialization arguments.
+3. A user can create a new application instance, by providing the bytecode identifier and instantiation arguments.
 This process returns an application identifier which can be used to reference and interact with the application.

 Importantly, the application deployment lifecycle is abstracted from the user, and an application can be published with a single command: